 At Catshill First School & Nursery we never confuse eligibility for the pupil premium with low ability, and focus on supporting disadvantaged pupils to achieve the highest levels.
-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
+Our Federation has an agreed Pupil Premium Pledge which ensures that these pupils are always a high focus.
+Our intention is that all pupils, irrespective of their background or the challenges they may face, make good progress and achieve high attainment across all subject areas.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.

-We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
+We will consider the challenges faced by all vulnerable pupils, such as those who have a social worker and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.